dschneider/to/README.md

 * Check if imported modules used
 * Don't panic if letter for input is given, just go back to the loop
 * Make functions private in config module
+* Make folder small letters, so it doesn't differentiate